-A 4 Year Combination Therapy of Growth Hormone (GH) and Gonadotropin-Releasing Hormone (GnRH) Agonist in Children With a Short Predicted Height
+A 4 Year Combination Therapy of Growth Hormone and (GnRH) Agonist in Children With a Short Predicted Height

 Information source: Belgian Study Group for Pediatric Endocrinology